2ndSightLab/ai-tracker/issues.md

 ## Later

+🟡 Standalone identity center was not properly enabled upon deploy - what happened?

 🟡 rename environment - fails to correct ids so files not found.

 🟡 When budget exists check to see that it is acutually replacing all existing budget amounts.